 Noelle joined Monument most recently from Ketchum, a public relations firm, where she worked closely with clients on social media content strategy development, among other things.
 While at Ketchum, Noelle was also a capstone communications consultant for the National Fitness Foundation as part of her Master’s program.
 Noelle spent four years on Capitol Hill starting with the Congressional Black Caucus Foundation as a Congressional intern, followed by legislative roles in the offices of Senator Dianne Feinstein (D-CA) and Representative Eleanor Holmes Norton (D-DC).
 She received an undergraduate degree from the University of South Carolina and a master’s degree from Georgetown University.

-Michelle joined Monument with a background in communications, politics, and research.
-Previously, she was at the Department of Defense, where she provided communications research and analysis to the public affairs office of the U.S. Navy.
-Michelle also worked in political consulting and public opinion research at Lincoln Park Strategies, where she developed data-driven strategic advice on messaging, targeting, outreach, and branding for campaigns and organizations across the country.
-In addition, while at the Center for Civilians in Conflict, Michelle researched strategies for the protection of civilians in United Nations peacekeeping missions.
+Michelle joins Monument with a background in communications, politics, and research, and works with clients to create integrated communications and advocacy campaigns aimed at explaining complex issues to target audiences.
+Prior to joining Monument, Michelle was at the Department of Defense, where she provided communications research and analysis to the public affairs office of the United States Navy.
+Earlier in her career, Michelle spent several years working in political consulting and public opinion research, where she developed data-driven strategic advice on messaging, targeting, outreach, and branding for political campaigns and organizations across the world.
 Michelle has a Master of Arts from The Fletcher School of Law and Diplomacy at Tufts University, where she focused on public international law and human security, and a Bachelor of Arts in International Studies from Middlebury College.

 Matt has spent his career at the intersection of communications and policy – on both ends of Pennsylvania Avenue.
 He offers clients a keen understanding of not only how their priorities will play in the White House, cabinet agencies and on Capitol Hill, but also how they impact the broader public debate.
 His expertise comes from well over a decade of experience managing high-stakes policy communications for a cabinet-level agency, numerous Senate Committees, and for an influential member of the Senate leadership.
 Prior to joining Monument, Matt served in the Obama Administration as Assistant U.S. Trade Representative, spearheading policy communications for the Administration on trade and international investment issues.
 Prior to USTR, Matt served as Communications Director to U.S. Senator Patty Murray, the senior Senator from Washington state and third-ranking member of Senate Democratic leadership.
 Matt graduated from the Ohio State University and lives with his wife Anna on Capitol Hill.